hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_spark_cluster.html.markdown

 * `component_version` - (Required) A `component_version` block as defined below.

+* `encryption_in_transit_enabled` - (Optional) Whether encryption in transit is enabled for this Cluster.
+Changing this forces a new resource to be created.

 * `gateway` - (Required) A `gateway` block as defined below.

 * `roles` - (Required) A `roles` block as defined below.